Lizzy

 Work with local guides or reputable tour operators who understand these nuanced regulations.

 They can provide invaluable insights into local requirements, help you obtain necessary permissions, and offer guidance that goes beyond typical tourist information.
-Their local knowledge can help you avoid potential legal complications and ensure a smooth, respectful camping experience.

 Safely Camping in Africa’s Most Remote Locations